vdespa/quick-introduction-to-postman/simple-tool-rental-api.md

 |--------------|--------|------|------------------------------------------------|
 | `clientName` | string | body | Specifies the name of the API client.          |
 | `clientEmail`| string | body | Specifies the email address of the API client. |

+Note: You don't need to provide a real email address.

 **Status codes**